For Immediate Release

 About the April Jobs Report

-- Private and government payrolls combined rose by just 165,000 jobs in April and job growth in February and March was revised up by a total of 114,000 jobs.
-Private employers added 176,000 jobs in April, while government employment fell by 11,000.
-Federal government employment fell by 8,000, state government employment fell by 1,000, and local government employment fell by 2,000.
+- Private and government payrolls rose by 244,000 jobs in April.
+Private employers on net added 268,000 jobs, while local government employment fell by 14,000, state government employment fell by 8,000, and federal government employment fell by 2,000.

-- The unemployment rate was 7.5 percent in April, and 11.7 million people were unemployed.
-In April, the unemployment rate was 6.7 percent for whites (2.3 percentage points higher than at the start of the recession), 13.2 percent for African Americans (4.2 percentage points higher than at the start of the recession), and 9.0 percent for Hispanics or Latinos (2.7 percentage points higher than at the start of the recession).
+- The unemployment rate moved up from 8.8 percent to 9.0 percent in April, and the number of unemployed rose to 13.7 million.
+The unemployment rate was 8.0 percent for whites (3.6 percentage points higher than at the start of the recession), 16.1 percent for African Americans (7.1 percentage points higher than at the start of the recession), and 11.8 percent for Hispanics or Latinos (5.5 percentage points higher than at the start of the recession).

-- The Labor Department’s most comprehensive alternative unemployment rate measure — which includes people who want to work but are discouraged from looking (those marginally attached to the labor force) and people working part time because they can’t find full-time jobs — was 13.9 percent in April.
-That’s down from its all-time high of 17.1 percent in late 2009 (in data that go back to 1994) but still 5.1 percentage points higher than at the start of the recession.
-By that measure, roughly 22 million people are unemployed or underemployed.
+- It remains very difficult to find a job.
+The Labor Department’s most comprehensive alternative unemployment rate measure — which includes people who want to work but are discouraged from looking and people working part time because they can’t find full-time jobs — edged up to 15.9 percent in April, not much below its all-time high of 17.4 percent in October 2009 in data that go back to 1994.
+By that measure, almost 25 million people are unemployed or underemployed.

 - Long-term unemployment remains a significant concern.
-Nearly two-fifths (37.4 percent) of the 11.7 million people who are unemployed — 4.4 million people — have been looking for work for 27 weeks or longer.
-These long-term unemployed represent 2.8 percent of the labor force.
-Before this recession, the previous highs for these statistics over the past six decades were 26.0 percent and 2.6 percent, respectively, in June 1983.
+Over two-fifths (43.4 percent) of the 13.7 million people who are unemployed — 5.8 million people — have been looking for work for 27 weeks or longer.
+These long-term unemployed represent 3.8 percent of the labor force.
+Prior to this recession, the previous highs for these statistics over the past six decades were 26.0 percent and 2.6 percent, respectively, in June 1983.

 The Center on Budget and Policy Priorities is one of the nation’s premier policy organizations working at the federal and state levels on fiscal policy and public programs that affect low- and moderate-income families and individuals.